AlexsLemonade/2024-august-training/workshop/SCHEDULE.md

 <!--See an example from a past remote workshop here: https://github.com/AlexsLemonade/2023-may-training/blob/main/workshop/SCHEDULE.md -->
 <!--See an example from a past in-person workshop here: https://github.com/AlexsLemonade/2023-june-training/blob/main/workshop/SCHEDULE.md -->
-Below is a preliminary schedule for the 2024 August Introduction to Bulk RNA-Seq Reproducible Research Practices Workshop.
+Below is a preliminary schedule for the 2024 August Introduction to Bulk RNA-Seq and Reproducible Research Practices Workshop.
 This schedule is subject to minor changes and will be updated with additional materials before the workshop.

-This workshop will takes place from August 19-22, 2024 at the University of Minnesota.
+The workshop will takes place from August 19-22, 2024 at the University of Minnesota.
 We will meet each day at 717 Delaware Street SE, Minneapolis, MN 55414 in Room 105.